EladRazon/DreamWheels/README.md

 4. **Purchase Vehicle**: Complete vehicle purchases with invoice generation.
 5. **View Customers**: Display all customer details and their purchase history.
 6. **Exit**: Safely exit the system.

-## 📈 Future Expandability
-The system is designed for scalability, allowing for:
-- Integration with real-time inventory updates.
-- Advanced analytics for vehicle sales trends.
-- Expanded vehicle attributes and management capabilities.